North Carolina OB/GYN & MidwiferyClick Hereto get started

 new unch rex print v pos clr 2cs 220430

-Pain Management
+Childbirth Pain Management

-CONVENIENT LOCATIONS IN RALEIGH, HOLLY SPRINGS AND PANTHER CREEK.
+CONVENIENT LOCATIONS IN RALEIGH, HOLLY SPRINGS AND CARY.

 Each woman’s labor is unique.
 Pain depends on many factors, such as the size and position of the baby and the strength of contractions.
 Some women take classes to learn breathing and relaxation techniques to help cope with pain during childbirth.
 Others may find it helpful to use these techniques along with pain medications.
 The decision to use medical pain relief is entirely yours and there is no “right” or “wrong” choice.
 During prenatal visits, talk with your doctor about your labor and delivery options.
 To make your preferences clear, create a written birth plan bearing in mind that labor and delivery are unpredictable, so it is best to be flexible with your choices.
+There are two types of pain-relieving drugs that can be used during labor and delivery – – analgesics and anesthesia.
+Analgesics relieve pain without total loss of feeling or muscle movement.
+They do not always stop pain completely, but they do lessen it dramatically.
+Anesthesia blocks all feeling, including pain, and some cause you to lose consciousness.
+Some women need little or no pain relief, and others find that pain relief gives them better control over their labor and delivery.
+Talk with your doctor about your options.

 Testimonials